Natural Products

 Helpful information:

-One of there other issues that can arise with using the synthetic progestin products such as the Pill and Coil at menopause is they can also affect your weight, and that is often one of the main symptoms that women struggle with.
+One of the other issues that can arise with using the synthetic progestin products such as the Coil at menopause is it can also affect your weight, and that is often one of the main symptoms that women struggle with.

 If trying to control heavy bleeding, which is linked to oestrogen dominance, then using bioidentical natural progesterone can help.